Back

 Modern Animal

-Modern Animal is a mobile veterinary app that runs alongside an eponymous network of brick-and-mortar vet clinics in Los Angeles and San-Francisco Bay Area.
-The whole system operates on the basis of annual subscriptions: once you’ve purchased yours, you get access to 24/7 on-demand video consultations and free-of-charge appointments at any of the network’s locations.
+Modern Animal is a mobile veterinary app that runs alongside an eponymous network of brick-and-mortar vet clinics in Los Angeles and the San Francisco Bay Area.
+The whole system operates based on annual subscriptions: once you’ve purchased yours, you get access to 24/7 on-demand video consultations and free-of-charge appointments at any of the network’s locations.
 One subscription covers only one pet.

 Finally, all prescriptions, care recommendations, and diagnostic summaries are stored in the pet’s profile and can be easily accessed at any time.